 Their names might be just one letter apart, but these two cities are quite different from each other.

 Chiang Mai has a population of over 1 million (within the greater Chiang Mai area) which makes it the largest city in northern Thailand.
 Fortunately, it doesn’t feel overwhelming — Chiang Mai is very green, low-rise, and pretty.
 Its center is bounded by an ancient city wall and moat, creating a very walkable downtown area that invites random exploration.
 Chiang Mai is both budget-friendly and cosmopolitan, with many hip cafes, an artsy scene, and many international cuisines available.
 This has made it a favorite not just with tourists but also with expats from around the world.
-You can read about some of the best and unusual things to do in Chiang Mai.
+You can read about some of the best things to do in Chiang Mai.

 Chiang Rai has around 200,000 inhabitants, making it about a fifth the size of Chiang Mai.
 There isn’t much nightlife to speak of, but you might like its low-key vibe.
 It has some small museums, a night market (much smaller than Chiang Mai’s), and several unique (and very touristy) contemporary Buddhist temples.
 Chiang Rai is arguably best used as a base for exploring the surrounding province — since there is less traffic and less sprawl, it’s a bit easier to dive straight into the countryside.
 Compared to Chiang Mai’s more walkable and clustered city center, Chiang Rai’s layout feels less cozy and a bit more dispersed along several arterial roads.

 Which one to visit?
 If you are a first-time visitor to Thailand with limited time then you probably don’t want to skip Chiang Mai.
-It has broad appeal and can keep you busy for many days!
+It has broader appeal and can keep you busy for many days!
 It has a buzzing city life, good day-trips nearby, and it’s also known as an excellent place to learn things (as there are so many Thai cooking, Muay Thai boxing, and Buddhist meditation classes available).

 I probably recommend adding Chiang Rai only to your itinerary for a night or two (or more) if you’re traveling around Thailand and aren’t short on time.